 Notification of Breach.
 Core continually evaluates and promptly responds to all incident reports and potential vulnerabilities of Services Data.
 Core's CEO, President and CFO, CCO, and Vice President, General Counsel and CCO review such incidents to determine appropriate escalation paths based on the specific details of each circumstance and put response teams in place to address the incidents.
 If Core determines that Services Data has been misappropriated or otherwise wrongly acquired by a third party, Core will promptly inform You of each misappropriation or acquisition.

 As relates to Services Data and any information contained therein, including personal information, Core complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries when a client and Core have agreed by contract that transfers of personal information from the European Economic Area ("EEA") will be transferred and processed pursuant to the Privacy Shield for the relevant Services.
-When conducting those activities on behalf of its EEA or Swiss customers, Core holds and/or processes personal information from the EEA at the direction of the client.
+When conducting those activities on behalf of its EEA customers, Core holds and/or processes personal information from the EEA at the direction of the client.
 Core will then be responsible for ensuring that third parties acting as an agent on Core's behalf do the same.
 Core is responsible and liable under the Privacy Shield Principles if any third party agent acting on its behalf processes information in a way that is inconsistent with the Privacy Shield Principles, unless Core is able to prove that it is not responsible for the event that gave rise to the damage.

 Core has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/list.

 We strongly encourage You to contact us if You have any complaints regarding our compliance with this Policy or if You have any general privacy related complaints.
 We will investigate and attempt to resolve any such complaint and/or dispute regarding the use and/or disclosure of personal information in accordance with this Policy.
-For any complaints that cannot be resolved with Core directly and relate to Personal Information from EU member countries or Switzerland, Core has chosen to cooperate with EU DPAs and comply with the information and advice provided to it by an informal panel of DPAs in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
+For any complaints that cannot be resolved with Core directly and relate to Personal Information from EU member countries, Core has chosen to cooperate with EU DPAs and comply with the information and advice provided to it by an informal panel of DPAs in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
 Please contact us to be directed to the relevant DPA contacts.
 As further explained in the Privacy Shield Principles, in certain circumstances, binding arbitration option may also be made available to you in order to address residual complaints not resolved by any other means.
-Core is subject to the investigatory and enforcement powers of the FTC as relates to Personal Information from EU member countries or Switzerland.
+Core is subject to the investigatory and enforcement powers of the FTC as relates to Personal Information from EU member countries.

 Core has appointed a Chief Compliance Officer and regularly reviews compliance with this Policy.
 If at any time You believe that personal information has been disclosed in violation of this Policy, please address written details concerning the unauthorized disclosure to: